Probate Court

 • the person who has care and custody of the individual;

 The petitioner may also request that the court appoint a temporary guardian before the full hearing.
-If the petitioner does so, he or she has to allege that an emergency exits and that no other person has the authority to act under the circumstances.
-The procedure for a temporary guardianship will be discussed in a subsequent note.
+If the petitioner does so, he or she must allege that an emergency exists and that no other person has the authority to act under the circumstances.

 When the petition is completed, it must be filed with the probate court along with the filing fee.
-If the petitioner is indigent, the petitioner may file Affidavit and Order Suspension of Fees/Costs (Form MC 20).
+If the petitioner is indigent, the petitioner may file a Fee Waiver Request (MC 20).
 The court may suspend the fees and costs if appropriate.